Project

 Actions #15

-Updated by dani254 over 1 year ago
+Updated by dani254 about 2 years ago

 lighttpd is unable to clean up those temporary files if created by mkostemp and not reported as success by mkostemp due to EINTR.